 815-40and are presented within derivative warrant liabilities on the Company’s balance sheet.
 The derivative warrant liabilities are measured at fair value at inception and on a recurring basis, with any subsequent changes in fair value presented within change in fair value of derivative warrant liabilities in the Company’s statement of operations.

-The following table provides quantitative information regarding Level 3 fair value measurements for warrants as of December 31, 2020:
+The following table provides quantitative information regarding Level 3 fair value measurements as of December 31, 2020:

 Warrants are measured at fair value on a recurring basis.
 The Public Warrants began trading on January 11, 2021, and quoted market prices were used for the Level 1 fair value measurement of the Public Warrants as of September 30, 2021.
 The Private Warrants are not publicly traded.
 The subsequent measurement of the Public Warrants as of September 30, 2021 is classified as Level 1 due to the use of an observable market quote in an active market.
 As the transfer of Private Placement Warrants to anyone who is not a permitted transferee would result in the Private Placement Warrants having substantially the same terms as the Public Warrants, the company determined that the fair value of each Private Placement Warrant is equivalent to that of each public warrant.
 As such, the Private Placement Warrants are classified as Level 2.